Rih348/Covers/README.md

 This is still an unfinished Django project.

-the text files contains info extracted fromcSpotify API
+the text files contains info extracted from Spotify API